 The EMR is used during the active visit and subsequently as historical data.
 Therefore it has two main functions:

-- A source of condensed information regarding the patient, during the visit, within the same care episode and across episodes
+- A source of condensed information regarding the patient,

 - A comprehensive, relevant historical record of events for use as: